Dasharo/docs/docs/common-coreboot-docs/checkbox.md

 Checkbox is a system testing platform for Ubuntu.
 It aims to provide a common framework to run all types of tests, from hardware tests, to command line tests, unit tests or desktop tests.
-This documentation describes usage of checkbox on Ubuntu 22.04, but it can work on older versions Ubuntu.
+This document describes the usage of Checkbox on Ubuntu 22.04, but it can work on older versions of Ubuntu.

-## Download and install Checkbox

-1. Open terminal and type in below-described commands to install Checkbox and all its dependencies:

-    ```bash
-    $ sudo add-apt-repository ppa:hardware-certification/public
-    $ sudo apt-get update
-    $ sudo apt-get install checkbox-ng plainbox-provider-resource-generic \
-    plainbox-provider-certification-client plainbox-provider-checkbox \
-    canonical-certification-client
-    ```

-## Set up testing environment
+## Prerequisites

 To achieve the best results from the tests and do many of them, we should fill as many internal and external slots as possible.
 Before running the checkbox,